Transformer-Based Approach to Enhance Positron Tracking Performance in MEG II: Positron tracking with Transformer model

 \subsection{Concept of the model design}

-In this study, we developed a Transformer-based model for the track-finding task, which leverages global patterns of pTC and CDCH hits across different turn segments.
-The key idea is that pattern recognition associating distant hits is more robust against pileup than the local algorithm described in \secref{sec:ConventionalReco} (i.e., connecting nearby CDCH hits on the same turn).
+In this study, we developed a Transformer-based model for the CDCH hit filtering task, which leverages global patterns of pTC and CDCH hits across different turn segments.
+The key idea is that an algorithm exploiting correlations between distant hits is more robust against pileup than the local algorithm described in \secref{sec:ConventionalReco} (i.e., connecting nearby CDCH hits on the same turn).
 By taking advantage of the separation of pileup pTC hits through the clustering algorithm, the model aims to identify CDCH hits belonging to the positron track associated with a given pTC cluster.
 One inference is performed for each pTC cluster, and this process can be repeated multiple times within an event.
-The model output is then used as a hit filter to discard pileup CDCH hits; only the selected hits are used for track candidate construction and fitting, which reuse the methods described in \secref{sec:ConventionalReco}.
-Note that the model only distinguishes signal hits from pileup hits --- it neither sorts CDCH hits along the track direction nor directly estimates track kinematics.